dennissivia/aicontract-shared/25_git_02_commit-messages.md

 # Commit Messages

-Use structured commit messages for feature work.
-Keep dependency updates simple unless the update enables a new feature.
+Commit messages are a core part of the development workflow.
+They are written **for humans**, not machines.
+A good commit message provides clarity, intent, reasoning, and readability.

+Use the structured template for all substantive feature work, fixes, and improvements.
+Keep documentation-only updates simple and focused.

+---

 ## Critical Rules
-1. Always start with a fitting emoji.
+1. **Always start with a fitting emoji.**
-2. Be concise—readable in 30 seconds or less.
+   It visually conveys the type of change and increases scan-ability.

+2. **Write for human readers**—reviewers today and future contributors tomorrow.
+   The message must be easy to understand without reading the diff or knowing the conversation.

-3. Focus on why, not what; the diff shows the implementation.
+3. **Explain the goal, the why, and the reasoning.**
+   The diff shows the *what*.
+The commit message explains the *motivation* and *decisions*.

+4. **Stay structured and concise.**
-4. Follow the template structure without extra sections.
+   Follow the template exactly.
+No extra sections; no noise or verbose play-by-play.

-5. Lead with user value; put supporting work under "Additional changes" when needed.
+5. **Lead with user value.**
+   When technical changes accompany a feature, keep the user-facing purpose at the top.

+6. **Use short paragraphs and readable sentences.**
+   The message must be digestible in ~30 seconds.

+7. **Never include:**
+   - debug notes
+   - exploration steps
+   - implementation details evident from the diff
+   - internal monologue
+   - overly technical or low-signal text

+---

+## Narrative Requirements (Critical)

+A high-quality commit message body **must**:

+- Describe the **goal** of the change.
+What is the purpose?
+- Explain **why** the change was needed.
+What problem or gap existed?
+- Summarize the key **trade-offs**, considerations, and decisions involved.
+- Provide context so a reviewer or future contributor understands intent quickly.
+- Be **reader-friendly**: short paragraphs, clear reasoning, no jargon unless necessary.
+- Stand on its own—someone reading the commit without the PR or conversation should understand the intent.

+Low-quality, non-narrative commit messages must never be produced.

+---

 ## Template

 ```markdown
 <emoji> <short description>